 Let’s walk you through their signup process below.

-After you click the button, you will be directed to the page where you can choose your hosting plan.
-I recommend going with their Starter Plan, which is the most affordable plan and will give you everything you need to launch your blog.
+After you click the button, you will be directed to the page where you can purchase your hosting plan.
+I recommend going with their Starter Plan, which is the most affordable plan and will give you everything you need to launch your food blog.

 Now let’s move onto picking your domain name, which is free if you decide to host with Bluehost.

 What do you want your brand name to be?